 $ wget --user=username --password=yourpassword https://example.com/protected-resource.zip

-3. Prompt for password to avoid exposing it in the command line.
+3. Prompt for the password to avoid typing it on the command line.

 $ wget --user=myusername --ask-password https://www.example.com/protected/resource.txt